fcbg-hnp-meeg-archive/eeg-timeFreqToolbox/tutorials/help_parameters.md

 ##### Multitaper Method

-`bandwidth` : Time-Bandwidth product. *A high Time-Bandwidth product enables more smoothing, and a better frequency precision.*
+`bandwidth` : Time-Bandwidth product. *A high Time-Bandwidth product enables more time smoothing, and a better frequency precision.*

 ##### Welch Method